Truncated Multidimensional Trigonometric Moment Problem: A Choice of Bases and the Unique Solution: A concluding remark

 \begin{IEEEbiography}[{ }]{Guangyu Wu} (Member, IEEE) received the Ph.D. degree in Control Science and Engineering (advisor: Anders Lindquist) from Shanghai Jiao Tong University, Shanghai, China, in 2024.

-His research interests encompass stochastic control, stochastic filtering, system identification and applied functional analysis, and their applications.
-He serves as an active reviewer for IEEE Transactions on Automatic Control, Automatica, IEEE Control Systems Letters, and the IEEE Conference on Decision and Control. \end{IEEEbiography}
+He is an incoming postdoctoral researcher with the Department of Mathematical Sciences, Chalmers University of Technology, Sweden.
+Prior to that, we worked as a postdoctoral fellow with College of Computing and Data Science, Nanyang Technological University, Singapore.
+His research interests encompass stochastic control, stochastic filtering, system identification, applied functional analysis, and foundations of machine learning.
+He serves as an active reviewer for IEEE Transactions on Automatic Control, Automatica, IEEE Control Systems Letters, and the IEEE Conference on Decision and Control.
+He is a recipient of Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Anders Lindquist} (Life Fellow, IEEE) received the Ph.D. degree in Optimization and Systems Theory from the Royal Institute of Technology (KTH), Stockholm, Sweden, in 1972, an honorary doctorate (Doctor Scientiarum Honoris Causa) from Technion (Israel Institute of Technology) in 2010 and Doctor Jubilaris from KTH in 2022.